spraveenitpro/100DaysofCode/log.md

 **Today's Progress**:

 1. Read up on Binary numbers and how to convert base 10 to base 2 numbers
-2. Practices options API with WordPress
+2. Practiced options API with WordPress

 **Thoughts:** Keep it going